-Students are expected to be based in London (or within commutable distance) for the duration of their studies excepting periods of training or fieldwork or placement.
+MRC LID funded students are expected to be based in London (or within daily commutable distance) for the duration of their studies excepting periods of training, fieldwork or placement.

-Students are expected to attend all MRC LID training sessions.
-These will comprise 2-3 set days a year, plus occasional one-off sessions.
+Students are expected to attend all mandatory MRC LID training, which will occur 2-3 times a year (each 1-2 full day sessions).
+Students will also be offered occasional one-off optional sessions.

-Students are expected to undertake a 3-month placement which is not connected to their research project.
+Students are expected to undertake a 3-month (FTE) placement which is not connected to their research project.